 Alderman David Graves is a nominative representative of the Corporation of London, joining the Board of Governors in 2010.
-He is a member of the Foundation’s Finance and General Purposes Committee.

 In early 2019 we spoke with Alderman Graves about his involvement with the Foundation since 2010